MelSumner/ember-a11y-dropdown/README.md

   @tracked listItems = [
     {
       route: 'index',
-      name: 'Home',
+      text: 'Home',
     },
     {
       route: 'alpha',
-      name: 'Alpha Page',
+      text: 'Alpha Page',
     },
     {
-      type: 'separator',
+      text: 'separator',
     },
     {
-      name: 'We are happy to see you!'
+      text: 'We are happy to see you!'
     }
   ];
 }